- Search The Registry

 - Street Team Youth Programs

 - About Us

 - My Account

 *On this date in 1876, the American national election resulted in the illegal use of the Poll Tax in the United States.

-After the right to vote was extended to all races through the Fifteenth Amendment, many Southern states enacted poll tax laws as a device for restricting voting rights.
+After the Fifteenth Amendment, many Southern states enacted poll tax laws to restrict voting rights.
 The laws often included a grandfather clause, which allowed any adult male whose father or grandfather had voted in a specific year before the abolition of slavery to vote without paying the tax.

 These laws, along with unfairly implemented literacy tests and extra-legal intimidation, achieved the desired effect of disenfranchising African American and Native American voters and poor whites until court action following the ratification of the 24th Amendment in 1964.
 In 2020, the right to vote remains challenged, and this article shows the intersectionality and pattern of voter suppression of black and poor citizens in the last three centuries in America.